-The actuarially determined contribution rate decreased from 6.44% for FY 2009 to 6.15% for FY 2010.
-During the year ended June 30, 2008, the Plan's assets lost 1.5% on a market value basis.
-However, due to the Plan's asset-smoothing technique and an accumulation of past asset gains and losses, the return on the actuarial asset value was 7.5%.
-This return was below the assumed rate of return of 8.0% and resulted in an actuarial loss on investments of \$60.4 thousand.
+The actuarially determined contribution rate increased from 6.15% for FY 2010 to 6.20% for FY 2011.
+During the year ended June 30, 2009, the Plan's assets lost 14.6% on a market value basis.
+However, due to the Plan's asset-smoothing technique and an accumulation of past asset gains and losses, the return on the actuarial asset value was positive 3.2%.
+This return was below the assumed rate of return of 8.0% and resulted in an actuarial loss on investments of \$667 thousand.

-The plan also experienced an actuarial loss on Plan liabilities resulting from salary increases different than assumed and members retiring, terminating, becoming disabled, and dying at rates different from the actuarial assumptions.
-The loss added \$613 thousand to the actuarial liability.
+The plan experienced an actuarial gain on Plan liabilities resulting from salary increases different than assumed and members retiring, terminating, becoming disabled, and dying at rates different from the actuarial assumptions.
+The gain reduced by \$17 thousand the actuarial liability that would have otherwise developed.
 This type of activity is normal in the course of plan experience.
 The Plan will experience actuarial gains and losses over time because we cannot predict exactly how people will behave.
 When a plan experiences alternating gains and losses that are small compared to the total actuarial liability, then the plan's actuarial assumptions are reasonable.

-As of the June 30, 2008 actuarial valuation, the Plan's unfunded actuarial liability was \$1,328 thousand.
-This is an increase from last year's unfunded actuarial liability of \$1,173 thousand.
+As of the June 30, 2009 actuarial valuation, the Plan's unfunded actuarial liability was \$1,713 thousand.
+This is an increase from last year's unfunded actuarial liability of \$1,328 thousand.